MotherTongues/mothertongues/Contributing.md

 And you're ready to start contributing!

-[!IMPORTANT]
+!!! important

   You have to run the second command in every sandbox you create, so please don't forget to do so when you clone a new sandbox!

 ## Enforced Commit Message Formatting
 Contributions to mothertongues will only be accepted if commit messages conform to [Conventional Commits](https://www.conventionalcommits.org/).